ONLYOFFICE/blog.onlyoffice.com/wp-content/plugins/trinity-audio/README.txt

 Here are the recommended steps for configuring the plugin:

 1. Choose the default source language.
+2. Filter the gender you prefer.
+3. Open the premium voice tab.
+4. If locked, choose standard voices.
+5. Listen to the different narrators and choose the one you find as best.
+6. Choose a voice style you like and click on the player to listen to the sample.
+7. Check the “Add post title to audio” title option.
-3. Choose “Before post” in the “player position” section.
+8. Choose “Before post” in the “player position” section.
+9. Make sure the checkbox next to “Help us reach new users” is checked.
+10. Make sure the checkbox next to “Resource Preconnect” is checked.
-4. Choose “Add to all new posts” on the “New post default” section.
+11. Make sure the checkbox next to “New post default” is checked.
-5. Check the “Add post title to audio” title option.
-6. Click “Save Changes”.
+12. Click “Save Changes”.
-7. Wait for all posts to be updated.

 If at any stage you have questions or need support, reach out to us at: [wp@trinityaudio.ai](wp@trinityaudio.ai) - we’d love to hear from you!